osomoai/k12-cs-course-pipeline-analysis/README.md

 - Derivation of aggregated and proportional variables
 - Production of analysis-ready datasets

-This is not just analysis — it is a **reproducible, multi-step data engineering workflow** that transforms messy administrative datasets into a clean, integrated resource ready for policy research.
+This is a **reproducible, multi-step data engineering workflow** that transforms messy administrative datasets into a clean, integrated resource ready for policy research.
 ![k12-cs-course-pipeline-analysis](pipeline_diagram.png)
 ---